Google Fonts and GDPR: are Google Fonts GDPR compliant?

 According to the GDPR, IP addresses are considered personally identifiable data (PII).
 The main question for the website owners is: do you need to ask for and receive consent from the website users to collect their personal data before downloading Google Fonts from the Google server?

-If Google servers collect personal data such as IP addresses, users' consent is required.
+If Google servers collect personal data such as IP addresses, user consent is required.
 This means the website should get consent first and then load Google Fonts from the Google servers.
 If the user is not informed about Google Fonts and does not consent to collect his device IP address, the usage of Google Fonts would violate GDPR!

 In January 2022 the regional court in the German city of Munich has declared that Google Fonts is not GDPR/DSGVO-compliant.
 It has ordered a website owner to pay €100 in damages for users due to the transferring of users' personal data (IP addresses) to Google servers without the users' consent.
 As of January 2022, the Google Fonts library contained 1358 font families and was used by over 50.1 million websites.